 Not all zakka will be joyful objects, but the word presumes some emotional engagement in the process of acquiring them.
 Lacking a word for this in English, we also lack a framework for thinking about the pleasure of well-crafted, colorful, or otherwise joyful everyday objects.
 Our primary ways of categorizing objects are based on utility and cost — necessities vs. luxuries — which tends to shift the measure of value from joy to commerce.

 The unfortunate side effect of this is that we attach a negative stigma to the act of investing in objects that bring us joy.
 Because we lack a word for household items that are more meaningful than “stuff,” yet not “luxuries,” we make their pursuit seem frivolous or wasteful, rather than a natural and even integral part of making a home and a life.
 At the same time, this framework also suggests that we need lots of money to make a home that’s joyful.
-I often see vibrant, tasteful homes furnished at very low cost, and on the flip side, many expensive homes that are filled with joyless objects.
-Yet often we fall into the trap of thinking that we can’t afford the things that will make our homes feel good.
+Of course, plenty of people furnish vibrant, tasteful homes at very low cost.
+(And many fill expensive homes with joyless objects!)
+And still we fall into the trap of thinking we can’t afford objects that make our homes feel good.

 What the exhibit made me realize is that there’s a hole in our language when it comes to everyday objects, and that this linguistic hole is actually a conceptual vacuum.
 One of the reasons Marie Kondo’s notion of “sparking joy” feels so foreign in the West is that we simply don’t think of our things in this kind of emotional way.
 But doing so unlocks really lovely possibilities for allowing the objects in our midst to become a joyful part of our lives, rather than just stuff.
 I think it also invites us to take better care of the things we have.
 Perhaps we need new language to help us, or perhaps we can simply borrow what exists.
 For my part, I’m happily welcoming zakka into my lexicon.

-If you speak another language, I’d be curious to know: are there words you use for the relationships between people and things that don’t translate into English?
+If you speak another language, are there words you use for relationships between people and things that don’t translate easily?

 I’m enjoying your posts about Japan as I’m planning a trip in the near future!
 This made me think of Patti Smith’s “M Train”—her relationship/dialogue with objects is a running theme in the book (http://www.nytimes.com/2015/10/07/t-magazine/patti-smith-m-train-objects.html), very similar to the way Marie Kondo suggests thanking items for their service.